Wisdomfe/Wisdomfe.github.io/index.md

+Welcome
-Welcome to a space intended for discussion and sharing researchs about last advancement in A.I.
+In this space I will condivide such researchs and work about last advancement in A.I.

 ![Image of fast.ai logo](images/logo.png)

-## Artificial Inteliggence Application for Financial Mathematics topics
+## A.I.
+Application and Research

-And you can include links, like this [link to fast.ai](https://www.fast.ai).
-Posts will appear after this file.